anton-v-ivanov/ImageCollection/README.md

 `DELETE http://localhost:8959/api/collection/{Id}`

 ## Areas of improvements
+1. Tests
-1. Exception handling
+2. Exception handling
+3. Swagger
-2. Logging and metrics
+4. Logging and metrics
-3. Refactoring of `ImageCollections.Service`
+5. Refactoring of `ImageCollections.Service`
-4. Mappings using Automapper instead of manual
+6. Mappings using Automapper instead of manual
-5. Comments in code
+7. Comments in code
-6. Swagger